Biography

 Brett Mitchell

-From 2007 to 2011, Brett Mitchell led over one hundred performances as Assistant Conductor of the Houston Symphony.
-He has also held Assistant Conductor posts with the Orchestre National de France, where he worked under Kurt Masur from 2006 to 2009, and at the Castleton Festival, where he worked under Lorin Maazel in 2009 and 2010.
-In 2015, Mr. Mitchell completed a highly successful five-year tenure as Music Director of the Saginaw Bay Symphony Orchestra, where an increased focus on locally relevant programming and community collaborations resulted in record attendance throughout his tenure.
+From 2013 to 2017, Mr. Mitchell served on the conducting staff of The Cleveland Orchestra, joining as Assistant Conductor in 2013, and receiving a promotion to Associate Conductor in 2015.
+More than a decade later, he continues to return as a frequent guest conductor, having led more than 150 performances with the orchestra over the past twelve years.
+From 2007 to 2011, Mr. Mitchell led over one hundred performances as Assistant Conductor of the Houston Symphony, to which he also continues to return regularly as a guest conductor.
+He held Assistant Conductor posts with the Orchestre National de France, where he worked under Kurt Masur from 2006 to 2009, and the Castleton Festival, where he worked under Lorin Maazel in 2009 and 2010.
+In 2015, Mr. Mitchell completed a highly successful five-year appointment as Music Director of the Saginaw Bay Symphony Orchestra, where an increased focus on locally relevant programming and community collaborations resulted in record attendance throughout his tenure.

 Photographs